-Ribble Valley's target under BVPI106 is for 60% of residential development to be on pdl.
-In the current monitoring period, 85% of new dwellings were built on previously developed land, which is a decrease of 2% since the previous monitoring period.
+Ribble Valley's target is for 60% of residential development to be on pdl.
+Recent monitoring (1st April - 31st September 2011) showed that during this period 96|% of housing completions were built on previously developed land.

 INDICATOR H4: Net additional pitches (Gypsy and Traveller)